 Small groups are about helping people

-Small groups are for EVERYONE.
+Small groups are for everyone!
 They are generally around 5 to 12 people.
 Small groups often have a central book or video program that is used to foster conversation and faith-sharing.
-Suggestions will be provided here and updated regularly!
+Suggestions will be provided here!

 Yes! you can still meet digitally online to stay connected.
 Ask us how, send an email to email@example.com.